OpenDSA/OpenDSA/RST/source/Glossary.rst

       A specific selection of values for the parameters to a problem.
       In other words, a specific set of inputs to a problem.

+   iterator
+      In a container such as a List, a separate class that indicates position within the container, with support for traversing through all elements in the container.

    key
       A field or part of a larger record used to represent that record for the purpose of searching or comparing.
+Another term for :term:`search key`.

    key-record pair
       A standard solution for solving the problem of how to relate a